Contact for Emergency Waiver Request

 - A statement that the awarding authority acknowledges that the prevailing wage law (all projects), bonding requirements (all projects over $25,000) and the DCAMM contractor certification requirements (building projects over $150,000) apply to emergency projects.

-Please attach supportive documentation and relevant information such as letters, reports, and orders from expert consultants and local or state officials, if any.
+Please attach relevant information such as letters, reports, orders, or other supportive documentation from expert consultants and local or state officials, if any.
 You will be notified before the end of the next business day whether the request is approved, denied or requires additional information.
-Please note that when Emergency Waivers are granted, awarding authorities must nevertheless comply with prevailing wage, bonding and DCAMM contractor certification (when applicable) requirements.
+Please note that when Emergency Waivers are granted, awarding authorities must nevertheless comply with prevailing wage, bonding and DCAMM contractor certification requirements.

 How to submit Emergency Waiver Request